PitPaf/LazyDetailComponent/README.md

 **Issues**

-Make sure folder you placed add-in is read/write allowed.
-If it is write protected this blocks add-in to save config file and may cause problem.
-By default config file is saved as LazyAddins.dll.config
+Make sure you have read/write access in the folder you placed the add-in files.
+If it is write protected, it will prevent the add-in from saving the config file and may cause issues.
+By default config file is saved as **LazyAddins.dll.config**
 If you meet any issue contact your admin to change file access setup.
 Config file can be deleted to reset default starting configuration.

 ## My Links